Irish Terrier Breed Guide

 Irish Terrier Health Problems

 Hypothyroidism: Hypothyroidism is a condition that occurs when the body can not produce a sufficient amount of thyroid hormones.
-This may cause the dog to have a fluctuation in weight, lethargy, or a change in their coat.
-Hypothyroidism in dogs can be cured however by taking a synthetic hormone pill.
+This may cause the dog to fluctuate in weight, lethargy, or a change in their coat.
+Hypothyroidism in dogs can be cured by taking a synthetic hormone pill.

 Hip Dysplasia: All larger dog breeds are at a higher risk for developing canine hip dysplasia.
 This genetic condition occurs when the hip socket and thighbone do not properly fit how they should, causing pain, lameness, and even arthritis.

-Von Willebrand’s Disease: This bleeding disorder does not allow the dog’s blood to properly clot.
+Von Willebrand’s Disease: This bleeding disorder does not allow the dog’s blood to clot properly.
 Symptoms of Von Willebrand’s Disease in dogs include bloody noses or excessive bleeding after surgery or injury.

 National Breed Website: Irish Terrier Club of America